sassoftware/viya4-iac-azure/docs/user/TerratestDockerUsage.md

 docker build -t viya4-iac-azure-terratest -f Dockerfile.terratest .
 ```

 The Docker image `viya4-iac-azure-terratest` will contain Terraform and Go executables, as well as the required Go modules.
-The Docker entrypoint for the image is `go test` and accepts several optional command line arguments.
-For more information on command line arguments, please see [Command Line Arguments](#command-line-arguments).
+The Docker entrypoint for the image is `go test`, and it accepts several optional command-line arguments.
+For more information about command-line arguments, see [Command-Line Arguments](#command-line-arguments).

 ### Docker Environment File for Azure Authentication

-Follow either one of the authentication methods described in [Authenticating Terraform to access Azure](./TerraformAzureAuthentication.md) and create a file with the authentication variable values to use with container invocation.
-Store these values outside of this repo in a secure file, for example
+Follow either one of the authentication methods that are described in [Authenticating Terraform to access Azure](./TerraformAzureAuthentication.md), and create a file with the authentication variable values to use with container invocation.
+Store these values outside of this repository in a secure file, such as
-`$HOME/.azure_docker_creds.env.` Protect that file with Azure credentials so only you have read access to it. **NOTE:** Do not use quotes around the values in the file, and make sure to avoid any trailing blanks!
+`$HOME/.azure_docker_creds.env`.
+Protect that file with Azure credentials so that only you have Read access to it. **NOTE**: Do not use quotation marks around the values in the file, and be sure to avoid any trailing blank spaces.

-Now each time you invoke the container, specify the file with the [`--env-file`](https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e---env---env-file) option to pass on Azure credentials to the container.
+Now each time you invoke the container, specify the file with the [`--env-file`](https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e---env---env-file) option to pass Azure credentials to the container.

 ### Docker Volume Mounts

-Add volume mounts to the `docker run` command for all files and directories that must be accessible from inside the container.
+Run the following command:
+`--volume="$(pwd)":/viya4-iac-azure`
-- `--volume="$(pwd)":/viya4-iac-azure` the project must be mounted to the /viya4-iac-azure directory.
+Note that the project must be mounted to the `/viya4-iac-azure` directory.

-## Command Line Arguments
+## Command-Line Arguments

-The `terratest_docker_entrypoint.sh` script supports several command line arguments to customize the test execution.
+The `terratest_docker_entrypoint.sh` script supports several command-line arguments to customize the test execution.
 Here are the available options:

 * `-p, --package=PACKAGE`: The package to test.
 Default is './...'
 * `-r, --run=TEST`: The name of the test to run.
 Default is '.\*Plan.\*'.